-Biden announces coronavirus task force of physicians, health experts
+President-elect Biden announces coronavirus task force made up of physicians and health experts

 Yet the ambitious plans Biden laid out on the campaign trail are set to collide with political realities.
 That includes a deeply divided nation in which more than 71 million people voted for Trump and the possibility of having to navigate a Republican-controlled Senate disinclined to support a greater federal role in testing and contact tracing, among other responsibilities now left mostly to the states.

 Biden’s most ambitious plans will require significant congressional funding.
-Senate Majority Leader Mitch McConnell (R-Ky.) has said he would like to pass new coronavirus relief measures during Congress’s lame-duck session, and Congress faces a Dec.
+Senate Majority Leader Mitch McConnell, R-Ky., has said he would like to pass new coronavirus relief measures during Congress’s lame-duck session, and Congress faces a Dec.
 11 government funding deadline.
 Biden and his team are poised to begin engaging with congressional Democrats on their priorities.

 Biden’s most ambitious plans include dramatically expanding testing and building a U.S. public health jobs corps to have 100,000 Americans conduct contact tracing.
 They also include ramping up production of personal protective equipment and implementing a vaccine distribution plan.